 Pros: While waiting for the night to fall for the northern lights, you can explore Reykjavík’s museums, cafes, exhibits, public parks, churches, walking tours, and other activities that are free.

 Cons: You can probably find a room for $50 a night, but three-to-four-star hotels expectedly cost $100 upwards.
 The cost adds up when include food, tours, tickets, transportation (bus/taxi fare, car rental).

 Verdict: Better check if coffee is free and breakfast included in the daily rate.

 Pros: A car or campervan, an itinerary, and a tent are what you need to freely roam and chase the auroras.
 Camping may as well be an added benefit of renting a campervan.

 Cons: The “when” and “where” are critical in your camping adventures.
 May to September is considered the peak season for campsites, and remotely located ones can have a shorter open season.
 Check out campsites that are open during the northern lights season.
-Moreover, refer to this guidance on where you can camp in Iceland.

 Verdict: Affordable, but make the proper arrangements.